dan-fedramp/docs/markdown/FRMR.LOW.combined.md

 > 1. Customer support information for the _trust center_ (if applicable)

 #### FRR-ADS-02
+_Applies to:_ Low, Moderate, High

 > Providers MUST use automation to ensure information remains consistent between human-readable and _machine-readable_ formats when _authorization data_ is provided in both formats; Providers SHOULD generate human-readable and _machine-readable_ data from the same source at the same time OR generate human-readable formats directly from _machine-readable_ data.

 #### FRR-ADS-03
+_Applies to:_ Low, Moderate, High

 > Providers MUST share a detailed list of specific services and their impact levels that are included in the _cloud service offering_ using clear feature or service names that align with standard public marketing materials; this list MUST be complete enough for a potential customer to determine which services are and are not included in the FedRAMP authorization without requesting access to underlying _authorization data_.

 #### FRR-ADS-04
+_Applies to:_ Low, Moderate, High

 > Providers MUST share _authorization data_ with all necessary parties without interruption, including at least FedRAMP, CISA, and agency customers.

 #### FRR-ADS-05
+_Applies to:_ Low, Moderate, High

 > Providers MUST provide sufficient information in _authorization data_ to support authorization decisions but SHOULD NOT include sensitive information that would _likely_ enable a threat actor to gain unauthorized access, cause harm, disrupt operations, or otherwise have a negative adverse impact on the _cloud service offering_.

 #### FRR-ADS-06
+_Applies to:_ Low, Moderate, High

 > Providers of FedRAMP Rev5 Authorized _cloud service offerings_ MUST share _authorization data_ via the USDA Connect Community Portal UNLESS they use a FedRAMP-compatible _trust center_.

 #### FRR-ADS-07
+_Applies to:_ Low, Moderate, High

 > Providers of FedRAMP 20x Authorized _cloud service offerings_ MUST use a FedRAMP-compatible _trust center_ to store and share _authorization data_ with all necessary parties.

 #### FRR-ADS-08
+_Applies to:_ Low, Moderate, High

 > Providers MUST notify all necessary parties when migrating to a _trust center_ and MUST provide information in their existing USDA Connect Community Portal secure folders explaining how to use the _trust center_ to obtain _authorization data_.

 #### FRR-ADS-09
+_Applies to:_ Low, Moderate, High

 > Providers MUST make historical versions of _authorization data_ available for three years to all necessary parties UNLESS otherwise specified by applicable FedRAMP requirements; deltas between versions MAY be consolidated quarterly.

 #### FRR-ADS-10
+_Applies to:_ Low, Moderate, High

 > Providers SHOULD follow FedRAMP’s best practices and technical assistance for sharing _authorization data_ where applicable.